 Bracewell’s ‘Legal Bites’ videos on LinkedIn are composed of the firm’s attorneys sharing their perspectives on industry updates and dissecting current trends.
 Their videos don’t go for the hard sell, rather, they focus on being helpful.
 Law firms that share unique industry insights and answer common questions with their videos are sure to attract returning visitors.

 Known as @TheTradeMarkAttorney, Wilson Murphy Law owner, Michelle Murphy, shares contract and trademark law tips and tricks to her over 7 thousand fans on the viral video platform, TikTok.
 Example videos include “How to Make Money from Your Registered Trademark”, and “Common Reasons a Trademark Application Gets Rejected”.
-A bunch of her videos have 200,000+ views and in her recent interview on The Defense Never Rests Podcast, Murphy discusses how she’s truly generating business success on the platform.
+A bunch of her videos have 200,000+ views and in her interview on The Legal Marketing 2.0 Podcast, Murphy discusses how she’s truly generating business success on the platform.
 And of course, she repurposes her videos to LinkedIn (create once, publish everywhere “COPE”).

 Instructional videos are a great way to show off your expertise as a lawyer.
 In this example, Y Law Group’s divorce lawyer, Leena Yousefi, explains everything about how to properly fill out and file your Notice of Family Claim in two tutorial videos.
 Quality tutorial or how to videos with a laser-focus on helping your target audience, helps to earn their trust, which can lead to new business down the line.